yaya2devops/aws-cloud-project-bootcamp/journal/week2.md

 <img src="assets/week2/rollbar/Rollbar Error Detection/rollbar error 5.png">

-**The second intentional error involved referencing an undefined variable.**<br>
+**Error 2: The second intentional error involved referencing an undefined variable.**<br>
 This deliberate mistake is designed to simulate a scenario where developers might inadvertently overlook variable definitions or experience issues with external service integrations.
 Our product effectively caught this error and dispatched it to Rollbar, enabling developers to track and investigate the root cause effortlessly.

 * You can also try to set an error that will cause an exception to be raised which will be sent to Rollbar.

-Five of many Rollbar Errors Can Found [in this area](assets/week2/rollbar/Rollbar%20Error%20Detection/).
+Five of many Rollbar Errors Can Be Found [in this area](assets/week2/rollbar/Rollbar%20Error%20Detection/).

 If you are looking for a way to improve the quality of your code (not just Python), I encourage you to try Rollbar.
 It is a powerful tool that can help you to track and fix errors quickly and easily.